pirafrank/fpiracom/_posts/2019-06-02-new-ipod-touch.md

 Apple it's very likely to drop support for A8(X) and earlier devices in iOS 13.
 This would make sense to create an homogeneous base of devices having common minimum hardware requirements, yet powerful enough as 2018 flagship Android phones. iPad Air 2 and iPhone 6/6+ owners shouldn't be shocked: although still popular these devices will be 5 years old in a couple of months.
 On the other hand, iPhone 7/7+ owners may get even longer lifespan for their smartphones.
 And I'm pretty sure these will grab even more attention in the refurbished market.

 Now let's wait for tomorrow announcements.

+*Update: 9to5mac has published the [iOS 13 list of compatible devices](https://9to5mac.com/2019/06/03/iphone-ipad-ios-13-compatibility/).
+As expected, iPhone 5S/6/6+ and iPod Touch 6th generation are not supported by next iOS update. iPhone SE also to be uptated, so 4-inch screen layouts are here to stay.
+Surprisingly enough, the iPad Air 2 is still on board.
+What an long-living device!*

 Thanks for reading.